Learn something new every day

 One of the most significant roles of the gland is to contribute to the volume and alkalinization of semen.
-Semen is mainly made up of spermatozoa, or sperm, but about 25 percent of semen is comprised of a milky-white, slightly alkaline solution.
-This liquid, also known as seminal vesicle fluid, helps to counteract the slightly acidic vagina, thereby helping sperm live longer and have a higher chance of causing a pregnancy, and ultimately passing genetic material on to the next generation.
+Semen is mainly made up of spermatozoa, or sperm, but about 25% of it is comprised of a milky-white, slightly alkaline solution known as seminal vesicle fluid.
+This fluid helps to counteract the slightly acidic vagina, thereby helping sperm live longer and have a higher chance of fertilizing an egg, causing a pregnancy, and ultimately passing genetic material on to the next generation.

-Fluid produced by the prostate gland — also known as prostatic fluid.
+The gland also produces its own fluid, known as prostatic fluid.
 Unlike semen, which is more or less consistent amongst mammals, prostatic fluid varies widely in composition among species.
 It is usually made up of simple sugars.
 Human prostatic fluid contains less than 1 percent protein and has high levels of zinc; its main function is thought to be to lubricate the gland and help aid in the movement of other more significant substances.

 In most mammals, the urethra — the tube that carries urine from the bladder out of the body — passes through the prostate.
 This portion of the urethra is known as the prostatic urethra.
-When the prostate is tightened during ejaculation, the prostate gland itself expands to squeeze the prostatic urethra shut, thereby preventing urination.
+When the prostate is tightened during ejaculation, it expands to squeeze the prostatic urethra shut, thereby preventing urination.
 That muscle contraction also helps expel semen during ejaculation.